Nanaimo Clippers

-The Nanaimo Clippers are a Junior "A" ice hockey team based in Nanaimo, British Columbia, Canada.
-They are members of the Island Division of the British Columbia Hockey League (BCHL).
+The Nanaimo Clippers are a junior ice hockey team based in Nanaimo, British Columbia, Canada.
+They are members of the Coastal West Division of the British Columbia Hockey League (BCHL).
 They play their home games at Frank Crane Arena.

 Franchise history

-The original owner, Cliff McNabb, drew inspiration for the Clippers name from the local teams of the Nanaimo Minor Hockey Association prior to 1972 which carried the clippers name.
+The original owner, Cliff McNabb, drew inspiration for the name from the local teams of the Nanaimo Minor Hockey Association who prior to 1972 as well as after, were known as the Clippers.

 The Nanaimo Clippers won the league championship in the 1976 playoffs but lost by default for the Mowat Cup (Provincial Championship).
 The Clippers were once again league champions in 1978 when the Penticton Vees refused to play the balance of the series (citing rough play – the series stood at 2 games to 1).
 The Merritt Centennials were earlier chosen to represent the league for the 1978 CAHA Championships.
 The Nanaimo Clippers folded after the 1982 season, but were started up again before the 1983 season as the Esquimalt Buccaneers.
 The franchise was moved to Nanaimo early in the 1983 season, playing at the Nanaimo Civic Arena, and renamed the team the Nanaimo Clippers.

 In 1998, the Clippers hosted the Royal Bank Cup getting three wins and a loss in round-robin play.
 The Clippers entered the semi-finals as the second seed behind the South Surrey Eagles also of the BCHL.
 The Weyburn Red Wings were the Clippers' opponent in the semi-final and defeated them by a score of 4–1, South Surrey went on to win the National Championship.